pfhayes/pfhayes.github.com/_posts/2013-11-23-dollar-cost-averaging.md

 Is it possible to tak advantage of random fluctuations in a stock price, in such a way to improve your overall return?

-Dollar cost averaging is a strategy that attemps to do just that.
+Dollar cost averaging is a strategy that attempts to do just that.
 Instead of investing a lump sum of money into a security, we stagger that investment over multiple periods by investing an equal dollar amount every period.
 So, if we have $1000 to invest, we might instead opt to invest $100 every month for 10 months.
 The premise of this strategy is that we will purchase more shares when the price is low, and fewer when the price is high.